 · Avoiding the use of herbicides, which is why there are no visible herbicide strips beneath the trees.

 In contrast to conventional apple cultivation, organic farming does not use any chemicals to keep the apples “young” and storable for longer.
-Apples that have been harvested in the autumn can be treated with a special storage technique and stored until May or June.
+Apples that have been harvested in the autumn can be treated with a special storage technique and stored until July.
 This storage method has been used for decades and allows longer storage times.
 The natural nitrogen content in the air is increased using special equipment, thereby removing oxygen from the rooms.
 The lower the oxygen level sinks, the more the fruits’ metabolism is slowed.
 This means the apple breathes more slowly and so the ripening process in the apple also slows down.
 In this way we can store the apples for a relatively long time.